-How Many Hours of Sleep Do We (adults) Need?
+How Many Hours Of Sleep Do Adults Need?
 (It is a trick question)

 There are few questions we are asked more often than “How many hours of sleep do I need?”.
 So what is the right answer?